saikrishnaalley/unified-customer-experience-platform/README.md

 The `sfdx-project.json` file contains useful configuration information for your project.
 See [Salesforce DX Project Configuration](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_config.htm) in the _Salesforce DX Developer Guide_ for details about this file.

+Configured Omni-Channel routing (Service Channel, Queues, Routing Configuration, Presence Status/Configuration) for real-time case assignment.
+Live agent presence activation hit an environment-specific limitation in the Developer Edition trial org; the full routing configuration is in place and would activate in a standard Sales/Service Cloud license

 ## Read All About It

 - [Salesforce Extensions Documentation](https://developer.salesforce.com/tools/vscode/)